 As creative people, of course we would love to spend all our time creating.
 But that doesn’t build a business.

-Unless you’re willing to hire someone to market and sell your products, you must be giving equal, if not more, time to marketing and sales tasks.
+Unless you’re willing to hire someone to market and sell your products, you must be giving equal (if not more) time to marketing and sales tasks as you do creating tasks.

 Creating is straightforward.
 You generally know the steps you must take to end up with a completed product.